 - Social media marketing is that which uses social media platforms such as Twitter, Facebook, YouTube, and LinkedIn.
 These are collective groups of web properties that are published primarily by users to build online communities.
 They can be used to generate publicity for social marketing campaigns, but that is not their primary purpose.

 - Sustainable marketing is that which is used by a corporation to demonstrate their corporate social responsibility.
 Although a commercial company may engage in social marketing–promoting support for public radio, for instance–sustainable marketing to promote their own business does not qualify as social marketing.

 - Commercial marketing with a social focus may run the gamut from advertising a new 100 per cent recycled plastic water bottle to encouraging people to buy a more fuel-efficient car.
-While these marketing campaigns are promoting eco-friendly products that will certainly have benefits for society, their primary focus is not societal good, it is selling a product.
+While these marketing campaigns are promoting eco-friendly products that will undoubtedly have benefits for society, their primary focus is not societal good; it is selling a product.